kokkos/kokkos-comm/docs/dev/testing.rst

 *******

 The unit tests (``unit_tests``) and performance tests/benchmarks (``perf_tests``) are conceptually maintained as separate CMake projects contained in the same source tree.
-This enforces some discipline with respect to testing the KokkosComm installation, since the tests don't have any special privileges.
+This enforces some discipline with respect to testing the Kokkos Comm installation, since the tests don't have any special privileges.
 During a build with tests enabled, they just get included at the very end of the build.

 Testing the install
 ====================

-1. Do a standard KokkosComm build and install with tests disabled (see the `Setup section <../getting_started/setup.html>`_).
+1. Do a standard Kokkos Comm build and install with tests disabled (see the `Setup section <../getting_started/setup.html>`_).
 This build does not need to include unit tests or performance tests -- they will later be compiled against this install.

 2. Do another build with the ``unit_tests`` directory as the source.
 You will need to provide ``-DKokkosComm_ROOT=<KOKKOSCOMM_INSTALL_DIR>/lib64/cmake`` just as any other external project would.